-C. Cryomodule design and engineering
+C. Cryomodule Design and Engineering

 The cryomodule design for the ILC is proceeding under the plug-compatibility philosophy.
-The system engineering is being carried out based on experience with the TESLA cryomodule in the DESY-INFN-Fermilab-KEK collaboration
+The system engineering is being carried out based on experience with the TESLA cryomodule in the DESY-INFN-Fermilab-KEK collaboration [36-38].
+Fig. 14 shows the cross section under design study.
+A means of simplifying the 5-K radiation shield is being investigated to reduce cost.

-Fig. 13.
+Fig. 14.
 Cross section of the Cryomodule being designed.